ducfilan/WPF-Demo-changing-label-when-changing-text-in-ListView/README.md

 1. Textbox
 2. Label for the textbox

-### We want to change the label color for every timme the textbox changes (the color code)
+### We want to change the label color for every time the textbox changes (the color code)

 ### Start from the textbox, find its parent using:
 ```csharp